Nuklon/Steam-Economy-Enhancer/README.md

 It adds the following features to the Steam Tradeoffers:

-*    A summary of all items from both parties that includes total number of items, number of unique items and item count breakdown (how many of each items there are)
+*    A summary of all items from both parties that includes total number of items, number of unique items and item count breakdown (how many of each item there are)
 *    Select all items of the current page.
 *    Shows the lowest listed price for each inventory item.